Feeling the winter blues? Toledo's got the cure for your cabin fever!

 3. Toledo’s Dining Scene

 Looking for a dining adventure?
 Winter is the perfect time to experience our hip and trendy dining and drinking establishments!
-Here are some great recommendations:
+Explore over 30 local restaurants during Restaurant Week Toledo, March 1-7.

 - Souk Mediterranean Kitchen, located in downtown Toledo's Warehouse District, offers a melting pot of Mediterranean cuisine carefully crafted by Chef and Owner, Moussa Salloukh.
 Souk's innovative take on traditional dishes creates a complete menu of unique and memorable meals.
 Don't forget to order a signature or seasonal cocktail to complete your meal!